U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 23 - Generative III - Diffusion Models.md

 ![[Pasted image 20230511143418.png]]

 Where the noise is that $\epsilon$. $\beta$ hyperparameter is an index targeted for each time step, his job is to regulate how much noise we're adding at each time step.
-High frequency information is the first that get's corrupted so high quality images is destroyed as soon you introduce some noise.
+High frequency information is the first that get's corrupted so high quality images is destroyed.

 Since we're corrupting by time step and choosing the $\beta$ to decide how much corrupt, this is much like a markov chain where we go from a pixel space to another

-### Noisy Distributions
+### Distributions

-We have a noisying distribution $q$.

 So $x$ to $z_1$ and so on are conditional markov chains, and the $q(z_1,...,z_T|x)$ is the conditional, giving us the clean part for the forward process.
-This give rise to a problem, inefficiency because is sequential.
+This give rise to a problem, inefficiency.
 ![[Pasted image 20230511143750.png]]

 This is sequential, to reach $z_t$ we have to get trough all the other noisy samples.